VermillionBird/CTF-Writeups/2019/TJCTF/Web/Blurry.md

 (Help add image of site)

-We can click on here and get rekt or we can simply view the page source to find:
+We can click on the link that says <a href='https://www.youtube.com/watch?v=65BrEZxZIVQ&feature=youtu.be'>here</a> and get rekt or we can simply view the page source to find:

 (Help add image of source code)